chec/commercejs-nextjs-demo-store/README.md

 ## One-click Deploy with Netlify (recommended)

-The one-click deploy allows you to connect Netlify to your GitHub account to clone the `commercejs-example-store` repository and deploy it automatically.
+The one-click deploy allows you to connect Netlify to your GitHub account to clone the `commercejs-nextjs-demo-store` repository and deploy it automatically.
 Be sure to go to Netlify and sign up for an account before clicking the deploy button.

  [![Deploy to Netlify button](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/chec/commercejs-nextjs-demo-store)

 Please note that the site deploy will first fail as your have yet to enter in your environment variables for your Netlify site.
-Configure your site by going under the Build and Deploy settings then Environment to enter your API key.
+Configure your site by going under the Build and Deploy settings then scroll down to Environment to enter your API key.
 You can access your Chec public key here as explained in the manual setup below.

 ## Manual setup and Netlify deployment

-Manual setup involves cloning the repo into your local environment and using the Netlify CLI for deployment.
+Manual setup involves cloning the repo into your local environment and deploying to Netlify.

 **STEP 1.** Clone the repo